Mario & Luigi: Bowser's Inside Story: Bowser Jr.'s Journey

+Reception

-While critical reception was generally positive, Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey has had a poor launch sales record, being not only the worst-selling Mario & Luigi title in the series, but also one of the worst-selling Mario games of all time since the Virtual Boy, a stark contrast to the original release which remains the best-selling entry in the subseries.
+While critical reception was generally positive, Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey had a poor launch sales record, making it the worst-selling Mario & Luigi title in the series.
+Famitsu's sales tracker reported a lifetime total of 34,523 copies, making it one of the worst-selling games in the entire Mario franchise, unlike the original release which remains the best-selling entry in the series.
 In Japan, it sold under 9,500 units in the first week and dropped off the top 20 charts by the second week.
-In comparison, of the time period released and another re-release of an older Mario game, New Super Mario Bros.
-U Deluxe has sold 381,469 units in a shorter period of time.
 Compared to other Nintendo 3DS ports of the Mario series released at a similar time frame on their first week, Luigi's Mansion and Captain Toad: Treasure Tracker sold 27,000 and 20,547 units respectively.
-Famitsus sales tracker reported a lifetime total of 34,523 copies, making it one of the worst-selling games in the entire Mario franchise.
+The commercial failure of the software is often credited as a leading factor towards AlphaDream filing for bankruptcy in October 2019.

 The remake was nominated for the Freedom Tower Award for Best Remake at the New York Game Awards, and for "Writing in a Comedy" at the NAVGTR Awards.